Climate Change

 Grounded in science and community and developed through a collaborative, whole-of-government process, Maine Won’t Wait is the State’s ambitious, specific, and equitable four-year plan to reduce emissions, prepare for climate change impacts, and strengthen our communities.
 It includes bold goals to:

-Even as Maine and other states act on climate, we need consistent leadership at the federal level in order to meet the climate crisis at the scale that science and justice demand.
-Transformative federal investments through the American Rescue Plan, Infrastructure Investments and Jobs Act, and Inflation Reduction Act are funneling resources to support and expand Maine’s climate and clean energy policies.
-The Inflation Reduction Act alone represents the biggest climate investment in history and is delivering significant benefits to Maine.
+Under the Biden Administration, the federal government made transformative federal investments through the American Rescue Plan, Infrastructure Investments and Jobs Act, and Inflation Reduction Act that helped support and expand Maine’s climate and clean energy policies.
+The Inflation Reduction Act alone represents the biggest climate investment in history and delivered significant benefits to Maine.

 Clean Energy